 The physical type of hazards are environmental conditions that can harm employees, sometimes without necessarily coming into contact with the person.
 For example, working at heights could lead to serious falls, working near loud noises could lead to hearing loss, and radiation exposure could lead to cancer and other serious diseases.

 Chemical hazards are substances that can cause harm to health from direct contact usually through skin contact, ingestion, or inhalation.
-Examples of chemical hazards include skin irritants, carcinogens, and respiratory sensitisers, meanwhile, examples of physicochemical hazards include chemical explosions or reactions, fire, and corrosion (1).
+Examples of chemical hazards include skin irritants, carcinogens, and respiratory sensitizers, meanwhile, examples of physicochemical hazards include chemical explosions or reactions, fire, and corrosion (1).

 Biological hazards can cause adverse health impacts to anyone who comes into contact with them.
-Examples of biological hazards include bacteria, viruses, toxic mould and algae, diseases from animals, sewage, mosquito-borne viruses, skin infections, and skin-penetrating injuries (2).
+Examples of biological hazards include bacteria, viruses, toxic mold and algae, diseases from animals, sewage, mosquito-borne viruses, skin infections, and skin-penetrating injuries (2).

 Psychosocial workplace hazards are factors in the management or design of work that increase work-related stress and can have adverse effects on mental and/or physical wellbeing.
-Examples of psychosocial hazards include poor management support, high pressure or demands, poor organisational justice such as unfairness or bias, workplace bullying, and remote or isolated work (3).
+Examples of psychosocial hazards include poor management support, high pressure or demands, poor organizational justice such as unfairness or bias, workplace bullying, and remote or isolated work (3).